 Funds may be used for reasonable moving costs, such as truck rental or hiring a moving company, to assist an eligible household with housing stability.
-Funds may be used for lease or apartment application fees where necessary and no othe

 Funds may be used for lease or apartment application fees where necessary and no other source has been identified to assist an eligible household with housing stability.